 AGD: Guidance Documents

 It is not necessary for a TOE to provide separate documentation to meet the individual requirements of AGD_OPE and AGD_PRE.
-Although the EAs in this section are described under the traditionally separate AGD families, the mapping between the documentation provided by the developer and AGD_OPE and AGD_PRE requirements may be many-to-many, as long as all requirements are met in documentation that is delivered to administrators and users (as appropriate) as part of the TOE.
+Although the EAs in this section are described under the traditionally separate AGD families, the mapping between the documentation provided by the developer and AGD_OPE and AGD_PRE requirements may be many-to-many, as long as all requirements are met in documentation that is delivered to Security Administrators and users (as appropriate) as part of the TOE.

-Note that additional Evaluation Activities for the guidance documentation in the case of a distributed TOE are defined in section B.4.1.1.
+Note that additional Evaluation Activities for the guidance documentation in the case of a distributed TOE are defined in section A.9.1.1.

 Operational User Guidance (AGD_OPE.1)